IMPORTANT NOTICE: Starting in the 2018-2019 school year ALL recipients of any state aid MUST complete a FAFSA.

 Michigan Competitive Scholarship Program

 The Michigan Competitive Scholarship (MCS) is based on both financial need and merit.
 To be considered, students must have a qualifying SAT score of 1200.
 The federal processor must receive the Free Application for Federal Student Aid (FAFSA) by March 1.
 Students are responsible for notifying the Student Scholarships and Grant Office (SSG) of a change in their college choice.
 This can be done through the MiSSG Student Portal at www.michigan.gov/missg or by calling 1-888-4-GRANTS (888-447-2687). ~The maximum award is to be determined annually by the State of Michigan.

-- Students must have at least a 23 composite ACT score.
-Starting with the class of 2017 a student must take the SAT prior to entering college and achieve a qualifying score of 1200.
+- Starting with the class of 2017 a student must take the SAT prior to entering college and achieve a qualifying score of 1200.
+Students prior to 2017 graduation, must have at least a 23 composite ACT score.
 This test should be taken in the junior or senior year of high school.

 - Be a U.S. citizen, permanent resident or an approved refugee